Analysis and control of Raman phonon dynamics for enhanced optical frequency conversion: Phonon-controlled Raman scattering

-To assess its validity in the steady-state regime, we artificially reduced the Raman dephasing times while keeping the propagation distances fixed, and the resulting dynamics remain essentially unchanged (Fig.~\ref{fig:overlapping_suppression_ss}).
-This demonstrates that even in the steady-state limit where phonon temporal dynamics might appear negligible, the evolution is intrinsically transient: each temporal slice of the field is always influenced by phonons generated by earlier slices.
-More broadly, the universal action of the linear phonon-mediated process across all temporal regimes underscores that, irrespective of operating conditions, Raman scattering is fundamentally an ultrafast phonon-driven phenomenon governed by femtosecond phonon dynamics.
+To explore control of phonon-mediated processes in the steady-state regime, we artificially reduced the Raman dephasing times, while keeping all other parameters the same as in the examples of Fig.~\ref{fig:overlapping_suppression}.
+The resulting dynamics are essentially unchanged (Fig.~\ref{fig:overlapping_suppression_ss}).
+This demonstrates that even in the steady-state limit, where the phonon temporal dynamics might seem to be negligible, the evolution is intrinsically transient: each temporal slice of the field is influenced by phonons generated by earlier slices.
+More broadly, the action of the linear phonon-mediated process across all temporal regimes underscores that, irrespective of operating conditions, Raman scattering is fundamentally an ultrafast phonon-driven phenomenon governed by femtosecond phonon dynamics.